Punto pelota

-Punto pelota was a Spanish sports talk show that was broadcast on Intereconomía TV rom Monday to Friday, between 20:45 and 22:00.
+Punto pelota was a Spanish sports talk show that was broadcast on Intereconomía TV from Monday to Friday, between 20:45 and 22:00.
 The program was presented in its last stage by Alonso Caparrós.

 In addition, Punto Pelota is also the sports information portal of Intereconomía group.
 It contains the latest news on LaLiga Santander, broadcasts the best matches live and offers information on the rest of the most popular sports.
 In May 2014, Intereconomía appointed José Antonio Fúster as the new director of Punto pelota.

 Emission data

 Punto Pelota was broadcast on Intereconomía Televisión, from Monday to Friday between 20:45 and 22:00.

 Punto Pelota was present in both audiovisual media of Intereconomía Corporation, being broadcast on Intereconomía Televisión and Radio Intereconomía from Monday to Thursday between 12:00 and 14:30.
 During the period presented by Josep Pedrerol, it was also broadcast on Sundays at 11:30 am, starting with a summary of the summaries of the matches corresponding to the LaLiga match day.
 When there was no LaLiga matchday, the program was not broadcast on Sundays.

 On November 29, 2009, the program achieved a Guinness World Record for being on the air for more than 19 hours in a row.
 On April 10, 2010, it broke his own Guinness World Record for more than 22 hours in a row on the air, dates that coincide with the Clásicos.